6 Tips for Millennials on Buying a Home in New York

 Is it on the "up and up?"

 Is it already established, like the Lower East Side?
-Or, is it a high crime rate area?
+Or is it an area with a high crime rate?
 You need to know these things before you move there!

 Look At Daily Life Details

-Your neighborhood will make or break your stay, and the devil’s all in the details.
+Your neighborhood will make or break your stay; the devil's all in the details.

 Do you see high crime rates?
 Gang graffiti?
 Bad schools?
 Nearby metro stations?
 Grocery stores?
 Good restaurants?